 The year’s beginning is the ideal time to enact post-holiday remarketing strategies with RLSA and Customer Match — provided you have a plan in place now.

 To be prepared, put the following items on your agenda for the start of the new year:

 Refresh Your Customer Match Lists (Or Create New Ones) ASAP: Sometime in the first two weeks of January, update your Customer Match audiences to include the influx of new buyers that came in during the last eight weeks of the year.
 You can keep this audience as a standalone, and also add it to other Customer Match lists you’ve already set up.
 The clock is ticking here, because you’ve got to…

-Turn New Holiday Customers Into Loyalists: 52% of shoppers visited a new website during their holiday shopping in 2018.
-This means that hidden somewhere in your list of customers from the holidays is a slew of first time buyers.
+Turn New Holiday Customers Into Loyalists: Hidden somewhere in your list of customers from the holidays is a slew of first time buyers.
 Since roughly 40% of retail revenue will come from repeat customers, winning these new customers back again and again is critical.

 And re-engaging new customers with Google Shopping ads is a powerful place to start.
 A simple way to find these newbies is comparing customer email addresses that you’ve collected from November through the end of the year against your existing database.
 Put the email addresses that did not appear before the holiday season into a separate list, to which you can apply a positive bid adjustment in your future Shopping campaigns.

 Get Creative: When the dust has settled on the holidays, you’ll have hopefully added a healthy number of new customer emails to your database.
 This is precious data, and you can enhance its value by slicing and dicing it creatively for Google Shopping success.